Blazzzin/FormatX/README.md

 ### ✅ Completed

-- Merge, Split, and Organize PDFs.
+- Merge and Organize PDFs.
 - Core File Conversion functionalities.
 - User-friendly web interface.

 ### 🛠️ Work in Progress

+- Split and Covert PDFs
 - Enhanced file security features.
-- Drag-and-drop functionality for ease of use.
+- Drag-and-drop upload functionality for ease of use.
 - Expanded support for more file types.

 ### 🎯 Upcoming Features

 - Real-time progress notifications for long-running tasks.
 - Integration with cloud storage solutions (Google Drive, Dropbox).
-- Mobile-friendly design.
+- Mobile-friendly design and possibly an IOS app.

 ---